nus-cs2113-AY2122S1/ip/docs/README.md

 Deletes the task with index `<TASK_NUMBER>` on the list.
 (Be careful, it'll be gone forever!)

 For example, using the [list](#list) above, <br>
-to delete the 3rd tasks:
+to delete the 3rd task:
 ````
 delete 3
     ┌────────────────────────────────────────────────────────────────────┐